epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 After the project is set up
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
+1. Create the data and analysis folders.
+2. Set the permissions (https://docs.hpc.cam.ac.uk/srcp/swd/faq.html#giving-access-to-project-users).
+Note the pain of having to search for uis-project-<projectid> in a text box that is hard to find (right click properties->security->Add->(type search term) ->Check
-Create the data and analysis folders.
-Set the permissions (https://docs.hpc.cam.ac.uk/srcp/swd/faq.html#giving-access-to-project-users).
-Read access for data and Modify for analysis
+3. Read access for data and Modify for analysis
-Copy the data over
+4. Copy the data over

 Instructions for accessing RStudio, Stata etc
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~